teddyalexandre/Laplace-Redux/README.md

 # Laplace Redux – Effortless Bayesian Deep Learning

-Welcome to the our repository for the paper "Laplace Redux – Effortless Bayesian Deep Learning" by Erik Daxberger, Agustinus Kristiadi, Alexander Immer, Runa Eschenhagen, Matthias Bauer, and Philipp Hennig.
+Welcome to the our repository for the paper "Laplace Redux – Effortless Bayesian Deep Learning" written by Erik Daxberger, Agustinus Kristiadi, Alexander Immer, Runa Eschenhagen, Matthias Bauer, and Philipp Hennig.
 This paper presents a novel approach to streamline the construction of Bayesian Neural Networks (BNNs) through the use of Laplace approximation, making Bayesian deep learning more accessible and efficient.

 ## Overview